Pylons/pyramid/docs/zcml/view.rst

 You can also add a :term:`view configuration` via:

-- Using the :class:`repoze.bfg.view.bfg_view` class as a decorator.
+- Using the :class:`pyramid.view.bfg_view` class as a decorator.

-- Using the :meth:`repoze.bfg.configuration.Configurator.add_view` method.
+- Using the :meth:`pyramid.configuration.Configurator.add_view` method.

 See Also
 ~~~~~~~~